viktorFIIT/relationships-between-organizational-patterns/neural-network/README.md

 solve our problem.
 Thus we try to solve our problem by decomposing bigger problem to its smaller parts - layers of the ANN.
 Almost all ML techniques can be transformed back to their neural network representation (ANN with 3 layers max.)

-# Why should we use deep learning techniques for this task instead of the machine learning techniques?
+# Why we should use deep learning techniques instead of the machine learning techniques?

 Deep learning techniques enable us to solve tasks which cannot be solved with simple machine learning techniques.
 They allow us to represent information about the processes described in organizational patterns and learn these